- Trap Neuter Return

 TNR of Warren, Inc. also operates a low cost spay neuter program for low income families through our partnership with the Rascal Unit based in Dublin, Ohio.
 This program is by appointment only and all appointments must be pre-paid and pre-registered.

-Since the summer of 2008, our organization has helped spay and neuter over 3,000 stray and feral cats, in addition to pets from low income families.
-All stray and feral cats have been tested for disease, vaccinated, sterilized and returned to their managed colonies.
+Since the summer of 2008, our organization has helped spay and neuter over 6,000 cats including stray and feral cats and pets from low income families.
+All stray and feral cats have been vaccinated for rabies, sterilized and returned to their managed colonies.
 Over time, these colonies will disappear as kittens will no longer be born to re-populate the colony and the existing cats will succumb to the natural order of life.

 If you are feeding a stray cat, do it a huge favor and have it spayed or neutered.
 Please contact us to discuss spay/neuter options.
 One female and her offspring can produce 480,000 cats in 7 years.
 Providing food, water and shelter for these animals is not enough; you have to be responsible and spay or neuter to stop the problem.
 Because people don't spay and neuter, our shelters are full of animals waiting to be adopted, and millions more are euthanized each year simply because there are not enough homes.
 Be part of the solution and not the root of the problem.